-Other than her father’s death when she was ten years old, not much is known about Bessie’s upbringing.
+As I noted in the afterword, other than her father’s death when she was ten years old, not much is known about Bessie’s upbringing.
 It was reported in newspapers after her murder that she had been “seduced” by a man and had left Canton, New York in shame.
 She reportedly went to nearby Watertown, but it’s unknown when she arrived and whether she had come directly from Canton.
-From there, she ended up in Chicago at Jennie Williams’s brothel, but it is also unknown when she arrived there.

 While much of the story with Bessie alive sprang from my imagination, many of the events described are true.
 Abe and Bessie reportedly spent time together in Hot Springs, Arkansas, and they were kicked out of their hotel for “inappropriate” behavior.
 Newspaper articles also noted the incident with Abe intervening in the fight, when he offered his gun to the loser, for which he was taken to jail.

 It was common for prostitutes in the north to winter in warmer climes, and Bessie was one of those who did so.
-Nell Otis was a real madam, but it’s unknown exactly where Bessie boarded in New Orleans.
-Abe followed Bessie there and they traveled together by steamboat to Cincinnati, where Bessie boarded for a short time at a boardinghouse on Race Street before entering Frank Wright’s bordello.
+Nell Otis was a real madam and Bessie boarded at her house in New Orleans.
+Abe followed Bessie there and they traveled together by steamboat to Cincinnati, where Bessie lived for a short time at a boardinghouse on Race Street before entering Frank Wright’s bordello.
 The couple’s relationship was tumultuous and culminated near the end of the year with Abe striking Bessie in front of the cigar boy.
 Soon after, she went back to Chicago.
 There was a raid on Jennie Williams’s brothel and Bessie’s name was printed in the Inter Ocean, although the account I used is from September 1876, not December.

 There is proof of Bessie and Abe’s marriage.
 A marriage license was issued to them in Danville, Illinois, where they stopped on their way from Chicago to Texas.
-The couple attracted attention everywhere they went, and a reporter did interview them at the Aetna Hotel.
+The couple attracted attention everywhere they went, and a reporter from the Danville News did interview them at the Aetna Hotel.

 Bessie’s body wasn’t discovered until February 5, 1877, fifteen days after her murder, and her corpse was recognizable, causing much debate at the trials over whether she could have lain in the woods that long with such little decomposition.